-Drafting of letters of demand
+Drafting letters of demand.

-Responding to letters of demand
+Responding to letters of demand.

-Applying to the court to set aside default judgments
+Applying to the court to set aside default judgments.

-Drafting and serving a defence, and defending proceedings in court
+Drafting and serving a defence and defending proceedings in court.

-Recovering legal costs or disbursements
+Recovering incurred legal costs or disbursements.

 For more information on debt recovery law and our debt recovery legal services, browse our website, or contract our team today on firstname.lastname@example.org or 1300 146 390.
-We can also assist with consumer law, contract law, and with other legal services.

 This article provides general information relevant to our expert services.
 It is not legal advice and should not be relied upon as such.
 If you are seeking legal advice, you should contact us for a free initial consultation.